 The Destruction of Memory

-Post-screening discussion with Professor Laetitia La Follette, UMass Amherst Department of the History of Art & Architecture and President of the Archaeological Institute of America, and with Dr. Phoebe Segal, Curator of Ancient Greek and Roman Art, Museum of Fine Arts, Boston.
+Post-screening discussion with Professor Laetitia La Follette, UMass Amherst Department of the History of Art & Architecture and President of the Archaeological Institute of America, and Dr. Phoebe Segal, Curator of Ancient Greek and Roman Art, Museum of Fine Arts, Boston.

 Sponsored by the Western Massachusetts Society of the Archaeological Institute of America, together with the UMass Amherst Department of the History of Art and Architecture, the UMass Amherst Department of Anthropology, and the UMass Amherst Department of Classics; the Smith College Department of Classical Languages & Literatures; and the Mount Holyoke College Department of Classics.